JingGu41/qb25-answers/week6/README.md

 the tissue naming looks weird

 What feature explains the first principal component (simply saying “tissue” is not sufficient)? how the most variable gene are differently expressed across the tissues, likely to do the different regulation due to context from the environment

+section 3
+the categories of enrichments make sense because cluster 4 genes are mainly involve in the metabolic process for macromolecules, nucleobase, RNA because the sample is retrieved from the midgut

+for cluster 6 genes, its mainly involved in ubiquitination catabolic process, it make sense because ubquitination and degradation is vital cellular process and can be differently regualted in different section of the gut.